Does Distilled Water Conduct Electricity

 Ionic compounds are compounds made up of ions, which are atoms or molecules that have an electric charge.
 Ionic compounds are typically found in nature in the form of salts, such as sodium chloride (NaCl).
 When these compounds dissolve in water, they break down into their constituent ions and form a solution.
 When the solution is distilled, the ions remain in the solution, but the original compound does not.
 This can be used to separate different types of ionic compounds from one another.

-See also Can I Buy Distilled Water
+See also Can Water From A Dehumidifier Be Used As Distilled Water

 Distillation is a process used to purify liquids by separating them based on boiling point.
 In order for a liquid to be distilled, it must first be heated until it begins to boil.
 As it boils, its vapor is collected and condensed back into liquid form.
 This process removes any impurities or contaminants that may be present in the original liquid.